-£12 per fund (reduced to £0 for deals placed through the online Columbia Threadneedle Investor Portal) for ISA/GIA/LISA/JIA and JISA.
-There are no dealing
+± 12 per fund (reduced to ± 0 for deals placed through the online Columbia Threadneedle Investor Portal) for ISA/GIA/LISA/JIA and JISA.
+There are no dealing charges on a CTF.

 Dealing charges apply when shares are bought or sold but not on the reinvestment of dividends or the investment of monthly direct debits.
 Government stamp duty of 0.5% also applies on the purchase of shares (where applicable).